seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/hkwhub-spec.txt

 Session Timeout
 ~~~~~~~~~~~~~~~~~
 - A session becomes expired and invalid when about 60 minutes is passed since the last command was received.
+- Session timer is extended (renewed) once a playback is executed successfully.
 - All requests with expired session will be denied and "SessionNotFound" error returns.